gambalab/honey_pipes/README.md

 POD5 file will be storend into ```/path/to/output_folder/sample_name/pod5_by_channel/``` folder.

 ## 3. Pipeline for converting POD5 to ONT Long Reads (Not available in honey pipes slim)
 **Description:** This pipeline converts POD5 files into long reads in BAM format using the dorado duplex sup command.
 The pipeline optionaly trims reads using dorado trim and selects the appropriate model for basecalling.
-The required models are included within the Singularity image, eliminating the need for internet connectivity.
+The required models are included within the Singularity image, eliminating the need for internet connectivity (default behavior).

 * **Input:** Folder containing POD5 files.
 * **Processing:**